Transferable Attack for Semantic Segmentation: Adversarial Attacks for Semantic Segmentation

-For the transferable attacks, \cite{dong2018boosting} believes that the transferability of adversarial examples can be likened to the generalization capacity of trained models when considering optimization.
+To achieve transferable attack, \cite{dong2018boosting} believes that generalization capacity of the trained models should be considered.
 Generating adversarial examples is analogous to optimizing neural networks during training.
 In this process, the white-box model under attack is refined using adversarial examples, which serve as training data.
 These examples can be regarded as the training parameters for the model.
 During testing, black-box models evaluate the adversarial examples, acting as testing data.
 Consequently, techniques employed to improve model generalization can be applied to enhance the transferability of adversarial examples.

-The generalization process has two main ways, (1) data augmentation and (2) better optimization.
-For the data augmentation way, the DI~\cite{CihangXie2018ImprovingTO} and TI~\cite{YinpengDong2019EvadingDT}, believe that transfer to an unseen model should be similar to transfer to some unseen images, hence they try to augment the images before inputting them into the attack technique, \eg~PGD~\cite{PGD_attack}.
-For the optimization way, the NI~\cite{JiadongLin2019NesterovAG} use a Nesterov Accelerated Gradient \cite{nesterov2012efficiency} in the gradient descent stage, which applies the idea of momentum.
-NI~\cite{JiadongLin2019NesterovAG} believes that although different networks will have different decision boundaries (due to their high non-linearity), they still have similar test performance \cite{liu2016delving}.
-As a surrogate refinement method, the IAA~\cite{zhu2022rethinking} uses the AAI to indicate the correlation between the global optimize direction and the current direction, it changes the structure parameter to get the maximum AAI and then applies the PGD~\cite{PGD_attack}.
-IAA attacks the low-density area of the model training to realize the transfer ability.
-As for the segmentation attack, SegPGD~\cite{gu2022segpgd} checks the miss classified pixels iteratively and changes the weight to focus on those that are still correctly classified.
-DAG~\cite{xie2017adversarial} tries to misclassify all the pixel into specified wrong classes.
-To realize high transferability, we conclude that an attack method has to be attacked on the critical region as IAA~\cite{zhu2022rethinking}, or augmented to deal with unseen model, or use a stabilized gradient to try to find a global optimal attack direction, leading to our ensemble attack, aiming to aggregate multiple transferable attacks for classification to extensively explore their contributions for transferable attack.
+The generalization process has two main ways, namely data augmentation and better optimization.
+For former, Diverse Inputs Iterative Fast Gradient Sign Method (DI) \cite{CihangXie2018ImprovingTO} and Translation-Invariant Attack Method (TI)~\cite{YinpengDong2019EvadingDT} believe that transfer to an unseen model should be similar to transfer to some unseen images.
+In this way, they try to augment the images before inputting them into the attack technique, \eg~PGD~\cite{PGD_attack}.
+For the latter, the NI~\cite{JiadongLin2019NesterovAG} use a Nesterov Accelerated Gradient \cite{nesterov2012efficiency} in the gradient descent stage, which applies the idea of momentum.
+Fast Gradient Sign Method (NI)~\cite{JiadongLin2019NesterovAG} proves that although different networks will have different decision boundaries (due to their high non-linearity), they still have similar test performance \cite{liu2016delving}.
+As a surrogate refinement method, the Intrinsic Adversarial Attack (IAA)~\cite{zhu2022rethinking} defines AAI to indicate the correlation between the global optimize direction and the current direction.
+It changes the structure parameters to get the maximum AAI, achieving perfect alignment of intrinsic attack with the model's current adversarial attack for high transferabibility.